Dr Peverelli teaches course in Renmin Summer School

 A new Chinese researcher has arrived

-Join us in welcoming Ms Ma Yuan to VU University.
+Join us in welcoming Ms Ma Yuan to VU Amsterdam.
 Ms Ma has been granted a scholarship from the China Scholarship Council to do a PhD research related to Chinese Investment in Europe.
 This is one of the key research theme of the VU China Research Centre, so we are especially pleased with her arrival.
 We will add more details about her research soon, but will allow her some time to get acquainted with living and working in The Netherlands.

 Visit by Prof. Jane Wu of Peking University HSBC Business School